A cheerful character wears (or is) pink to signify their cheerfulness and optimism.

 - Zelda from The Legend of Zelda very often wears a pink dress.
 Due to being different individuals her personality is never completely stationary however she is usually at minimum a Nice Girl and is optimistic.

 - Princess Peach of Super Mario Bros. fame almost always wears pink.
-She's the Spoiled Sweet and cheerful (though not as much as Daisy) ruler of the Mushroom Kingdom.
+She's the sweet and cheerful (though not as much as Daisy) ruler of the Mushroom Kingdom.

 - Claris Sinclair from NiGHTS into Dreams... wears a pink outfit (probably intended to be a school uniform) and is shown to be a happy, bubbly teenage girl in official art.
 Her hair is even pink.